barryclark/jekyll-now/_posts/2023-07-06-Genetic-Algorithms-Part 2-(Combinatorics).md

 This problem requires a slightly different approach due to the unique constraints of the problem.
 We cannot go about genotype to phenotype mapping in the same way as the previous problem because the DNA does not represent a single course of actions, but rather three separate action sequences.
 For this problem we will model the genotype/DNA as a list of three lists, while placing certain constraints on the construction of these lists to make sure that their make up does not violate the nature of the problem.

 The constraints are as follows:
-- If a location exists in one internal list, it should not exist in the other internal lists
+- If a location exists in one internal list, it should not exist in the other internal lists(No city will be visited by drivers headquarted in two different distribution centers)
 - An internal list must start and end with the same location(The delivery drivers must return back to their warehouses after they have delivered their payloads)

 The starting population will be initialized with the following function: